(Last Updated on : 31/12/2015)

 The most outstanding image of south Indian bronze is that of Nataraja

 or Shiva, the lord of dance.
 To the Dravidian imagination, Lord Shiva

 's dance, the Nadanta, is the personification of all the forces and powers of the cosmic system in operation, the movement of energy within the universe.
 The bronze images in the South Indian sculptures present a quality of everlasting nobility.
 The perfect tenderness of feelings in the figures, the grace and rhythm of the dancing figures, the power, life and action that is manifested, ensure their place among the masterpieces of the world.

-The bronze images of South India are classified into three sections: 'Chala' i.e, moveable, which are in bronze and are easily portable; 'utsava beras', or procession deities; 'Achala' (immoveable), in stone, large and heavy.
+The bronze images of South India are classified into three sections: "Chala" that is moveable, which are in bronze and are easily portable; 'utsava beras', or procession deities; 'Achala' (immoveable), in stone, large and heavy.

 According to another classification of the bronze images of South India, there are three kinds namely- Chitra( images are round with limbs completely shown), Chitrarda(figures in half relief) and Chitrabhasa(images painted on walls).
 The South Indian Bronze images are unique and have different styles of each of the five periods such as the Pallava, early Chola, late Chola, Vijayanagar